 Invest India, India’s national investment promotion and facilitation agency, has continued to work in this direction.
 Invest India winning the ‘UNCTAD Investment Promotion Awards’ twice for boosting investments in sustainable sectors, is testimony to its continued efforts.

-India Investment Grid (IIG) is one of the important recent initiatives by the Department of Industrial Policy and Promotion, Government of India and Invest India.
+India Investment Grid (IIG) is one of the important recent initiatives by the Department for Promotion of Industry and Internal Trade, Government of India and Invest India.
 IIG is an online web portal that showcases several opportunities with Indian promoters (Government and Private) across Indian states, industry sectors and Government schemes.
 Investors anywhere in the world can easily search, identify and track investible opportunities, while also being able to connect with Indian promoters and participate in critical opportunities.